SAP-samples/teched2025-AD165/exercises/ex5/README.md

-# Exercise 2 - Add an UI integration card for usage in your workspace
+# Exercise 2 - Add a UI integration Data card for usage in your workspace

 In this exercise, you will download a UI integration card and make it available in Work Zone, so you can add it to a workpage in the next exercise.